 THE NOMINATING COMMITTEE

-XVII.
-There shall be a Nominating Committee of five members.
-In the first year after the adoption of the amended By-Laws three members of the Nominating Committee shall be those three members whose terms on the Nominating Committee would still run under the old By-Laws.
-The first Board of Directors elected under the Amended Constitution shall appoint without delay two new members to the Nominating Committee for terms of two years.
-As the terms of old members of the Nominating Committee expire, new members shall be appointed to fill their places with terms of two years.
-The Chairman of the Committee shall be appointed by the Board of Directors from among those members who have already served one year of their term.
+- There shall be a Nominating Committee of five members, appointed by the Board.
+As the terms of members of the Nominating Committee expire, new members shall be appointed to fill their places with terms of two years.
+The Chair of the Committee shall be appointed by the Board of Directors from among those members who have already served one year of their terms.
 The members of the Committee shall be ineligible for immediate reappointment.

-XVIII.
-The Nominating Committee shall solicit from the membership at large, through the use of written suggestions, nominations for all elective offices in the Society.
-A list of such vacant positions will be circulated by the Secretary with the Annual Dues Notice indicating a deadline for the submission of suggestions to the Chairman of the Nominating Committee.
-The Chairman of the Nominating Committee, in turn, shall submit to the Secretary, no later than 1 December, a slate of nominations for the mail ballot (specified in Article VI, Section 1 of the Constitution).
+XVI.
+The Nominating Committee shall solicit from the membership at large nominations for all elective offices in the Society.
+A list of such vacant positions will be circulated by the Secretary with the Annual Dues Notice indicating a deadline for the submission of nominations to the Chair of the Nominating Committee.
+The Chair of the Nominating Committee, in turn, shall submit to the Secretary, no later than 1 December, a slate of nominations for the ballot (specified in Article VI, Section 1 of the Constitution).
 This ballot will be distributed to the membership of the Society by 1 February of the following year.
 In formulating the slate of candidates the Nominating Committee shall, where appropriate, consult with the officers of the Society and the members of its Board of Directors.
 The nominee for President shall normally be the Vice-President of the preceding year, and the Nominating Committee shall take care that no major field of Oriental studies be without representation, but its effort should be to select good officers rather than to achieve a perfect distribution of officers by field.

 PAPERS AND MANUSCRIPTS

-XX.
+XVII.
 Every member shall have the right to offer papers for the programs of the Meeting of the Society.
-The papers to be read at any Meeting, however, shall be selected by a Program Committee appointed by the Board of Directors, unless the Board chooses to charge the Sectional Committees with a part of this task.
+The papers to be read at any Meeting, however, shall be selected by a Program Committee appointed by the Board of Directors, unless the Board chooses to charge the Sectional Chairs and Associate Chairs with this task.

 FINANCIAL SUPPORT OF THE BRANCHES OF THE SOCIETY